November 25, 2021

 R3.70 Blanco Snow / R1.70 Etimoe Ice

 Since cabinets are the cornerstone of the kitchen – the biggest expense and the most visible element – the choice of colour should be carefully considered.
 Cabinets set off any décor, and white is a natural choice, given the many white appliances generally found in contemporary kitchens.
-As a rule, darker rooms are better suited to white cabinet doors.
-Kitchen designs are nevertheless all unique in one way or another when fitting them into your space.

 |☑ Pros||☒ Cons|